David Holtzman, MD, Scientific Director

-The mission of the Hope Center is to improve the lives of people living with neurological disorders, through discovery of fundamental mechanisms of neurodegeneration that translate new understanding into cures and treatments.
+The mission of the Hope Center is to improve the lives of people living with neurological disorders, through collaborative research that aims to discover fundamental mechanisms of neurodegeneration and repair, and translate that new understanding into cures and treatments.

 The Hope Center brings together world-leading scientists and clinician scientists whose expertise spans many different disciplines and diseases.
 Their common focus is neurodegeneration, which occurs when brain cells (“neurons”) and their connections (“synapses”) are damaged by disease or injury.
 These investigators share the conviction that there are common molecular mechanisms of degeneration, and that fundamental discoveries related to one disease can lead to cures and treatments in others.

 The Hope Center accelerates the translational research process through these objectives:

 - Establish state-of-the-art core resources and technical expertise, so that basic science discoveries can be rapidly tested in relevant and validated animal models.